Pools and Diving Accidents -Injury Statistics

 • Less than 10% if swimming pool diving injuries involve a diving board, most result from running and or misjudged distances.

 • Zero above-ground pools are safe for diving.
 The American Red Cross recommends a minimum of 9 feet of water depth for head first dives including dives from pool decks.
 Many in-ground pools are 10 feet deep in the diving end.
+“No Diving” signs should be placed around all above ground pools.

 • Over 50% of diving accidents involve the use of alcohol.

 • 57.2% of all pool diving accidents occur in water 4 feet deep or less (standard above-ground pool depth), while only 4.8% of swimming pool diving accidents occur in water at least 8 feet deep.
+Not only should you avoid diving in all above ground pools, but you should never dive in the shallow end or from the sides of in ground pools.

 • According to the American Institutes for Research, 16.8% of all diving accidents occurred from attempting an unusual dive or trick.
 Trick dives are hazardous and should not be attempted in a residential pool.